Inductance: Coaxial cable

-Inductance of multilayer coils
+Multilayer coils

 Most practical air-core inductors are multilayer cylindrical coils with square cross-sections to minimize average distance between turns (circular cross -sections would be better but harder to form).

 Magnetic cores

 Many inductors include a magnetic core at the center of or partly surrounding the winding.
 Over a large enough range these exhibit a nonlinear permeability with effects such as magnetic saturation.
 Saturation makes the resulting inductance a function of the applied current.

 The secant or large-signal inductance is used in flux calculations.
 It is defined as:

 The differential or small-signal inductance, on the other hand, is used in calculating voltage.
 It is defined as:

 The circuit voltage for a nonlinear inductor is obtained via the differential inductance as shown by Faraday's Law and the chain rule of calculus.

 Similar definitions may be derived for nonlinear mutual inductance.